-When I was ten years old (am now forty-five) me young lady in Evansville, Indiana, where I lived, married a man (from Ohio, I think) named Frank Chapine.
-I was then living with my father's sister, Nother having died when I was fifteen months old.
-Father often came to see me and I remember my auntie telling me on one occasion about Sadie Bennett's marriage, at which he remarked, "Some of Mother's people were Chaplines."
-Now, do you suppose that Moses's wife was Isabella Chapline, either a daughter or sis-
+When I was ten years old (am now forty-five) no young lady in Evansville, Indians, where I lived, married a man (from Ohio, I think) named Frank Chaplane.
+I was then living with my father's sister, Mother having died when I was fifteen months old.
+Father of behreame to see me and I remember my auntie telling me on one occasion about Sadie Bennett's marked, at which he remarked, "Some of Mother's people wife was Isabella Chapline, either a daughter or sister of Joseph?"